nllz/IRTF-HRPC/draft-association.md

 ### DNS

 Domain names allow hosts to be identified by human parsable information.
 Whereas an IP address might not be the expression of an identity, a domain name can be, and often is.
-On the other hand the grouping of a certain identity under a specific domain, or even a Top Level Domain, also brings about risks because connecting an identity to a hierarchically structured identifier systems also bring risks about.
-Some of these risks are the surveillance of the services running on the domain, domain based censorship, or impersonation of the domain through DNS cache poisoning.
-Several technologies have been developed in the IETF to mitigated these risks such as DNS over TLS {{RFC7858}}, DNSSEC, and TLS.
+On the other hand the grouping of a certain identity under a specific domain or even a Top Level Domain brings about risks because connecting an identity to a hierarchically structured identifier systems creates a central attack surface.
+Some of these risks are the surveillance of the services running on the domain, domain based censorship {{RFC7754}}, or impersonation of the domain through DNS cache poisoning.
+Several technologies have been developed in the IETF to mitigated these risks such as DNS over TLS {{RFC7858}}, DNSSEC {{RFC4033}}, and TLS {{RFC5246}}.
+These mitigations would, when implemented, not make censorship impossible, but rather make it visible.
+The use of a centralized authority always makes censorship through a registry or registrar possible, as well as by using a fake resolver or using proposed standards such as DNS Response Policy Zones {{RPZ}}.
-## Do we need to update this with more recent discussions about TLS?
-Just one line.
-A reference.
-I don't know.

 The structuring of DNS as a hierarchical authority structure also brings about specific characteristic, namely the possibility of centralized policy making on the management and operation of domain names, which is what (in part) happens at ICANN.
 The impact of ICANN processes on human rights will not be discussed here.

-### ISPs
+### AS'es

-In order for edge-users to connect to the Internet, a user needs to be connected to a network.
+In order for edge-users to connect to the Internet, a user needs to be connected to an Automous System (AS) which, in turn, has peering relations with other AS'es.
 This means that in the process of accessing the Internet the edge-user needs to accept the policies and practices of the intermediary that provides them access to the other networks.
 In other words, for users to be able to join the 'network of networks', they always need to connect through an intermediary.
-## Is there a way of saying this without having "network" being repeated so many times?
-The paragraph seems a bit confusing.
-I changed the first edge network to intermediary but then we have the same word twice.

 While accessing the Internet through an intermediary, the user is forced to accept the policies, practices and principles of a network.
 This could impede the rights of the edge-user, depending on the implemented policies and practices on the network and how (if at all) they are communicated to them.
 For example: filtering, blocking, extensive logging or other invasive practices that are not clearly communicated to the user.

-In some cases it also means that there is no other way for the edge-user to connect to the network of networks, and is thus forced into accepting the policies of a specific network, because it is not trivial for an edge-user to operate an Autonomous System.
+In some cases it also means that there is no other way for the edge-user to connect to the network of networks, and is thus forced into accepting the policies of a specific network, because it is not trivial for an edge-user to operate an AS and engage in peering relation with other AS'es.
 This design, combined with the increased importance of the Internet to make use of basic services, forces edge-user to engage in association with a specific network eventhough the user does not consent with the policies of the network.

-## What does it mean that it is not trivial for an edge-user to operate on an Autonomous System?
-Why?
-Expensive?
-Big learning curve?
-Don't assume people know.

 Discussion: The Internet as an association
 ==========================================

 It is undeniable that communities, collaboration and joint action lie at the heart of the Internet.
 Even at at linguistical level, the words "networks” and “associations” are close synonyms.
 Both interconnected groups and assemblies of people depend on “links” and “relationships” {{Swire}}.

-Taking this definition into consideration, we could say the networked internet constitutes a big collective, and thus an assembly and an association.
-It is by definition, the means that allows people to connect and get together.
+Taking this definition and the previous analysis into consideration, we argue that the Internet constitutes a an assembly and an association.
 What are the implications of this?
 Does it mean that every network is an assembly and has absolute freedom to implement its own rules?
-Or does the 'larger' assembly has more rights than the smaller ones?
+Or does the importance of a functioning 'larger' assembly (the Internet) has prevails over the preferences of the smaller ones (individual AS'es)?

-## We are missing a link to connect this idea with the following.
-I'm a bit burnt.
-Let's discuss on the phone.

 In this regard, we must take into consideration that even things that are private, need to live up to standards because they have public consequences.
 If we take the example of autonomous infrastructures, we could say they are private infrastructure( therefore souvereign with the ability to set their own policies), but jointly they form a type of public infrastructure.
 ## Why?